-GST has simplified taxation with single unified tax.
-Businesses can manage GST taxes much more easily with low cost software available.
-Further business can reduce GST expense with Input Tax credit.
+GST has simplified taxation with a single unified tax.
+Businesses can manage GST taxes much more easily with low-cost software available.
+Further business can reduce GST expense with an Input Tax credit.

 The Goods and Services Tax (GST) is a unified, destination-based indirect tax system practiced in India.
 This tax is levied on the goods and services, adding value at each stage of the supply chain.
 As goods and services pass from the supplier to the consumer, they are taxed indirectly.
 The consumer who is at the end of the chain has to pay only the GST charged by the previous supplier.
 This comprehensive tax replaces all other indirect taxes.
 The central excise duty, state VAT, central sales tax, purchase tax and many others are all covered.
 The GST returns is a document that the tax authorities for calculating tax liability.
 As a business person or firm, filing a GST return should be a priority.
 The GST law stipulates that traders, manufacturers or service providers in India register under GST to file returns.
 Details of their sales, purchases and paid taxes must be furnished with the administrative authorities.
 This process has to done electronically on the GST portal.

 Only registered individuals can file returns.
 It is mandatory for every company or individual that supplies goods and services to register under GST.
 If your business has an annual turnover that exceeds Rs.
 20 lakh you have to register under the GST Network.
 This is applicable to all Indian states other than the north-eastern states.
 A unique Goods and service 15-digits Tax Identification Number GSTIN will be given to you upon registration.
 This registration identifies you as a supplier who can avail input tax credit.
 It also allows you to collect GST from recipients of goods and services.
 To register, go to the GST portal.